Donors Double the Size of Unique Elephant Sanctuary

-A year ago, we asked you to help us double the size of the Reteti elephant sanctuary in Kenya.
-We are thrilled to share that you did it!
-The barn has been built, and the size of the sanctuary has been doubled.
+We asked you to help double the size of the Reteti Elephant Sanctuary in Kenya, and we're thrilled to share that you did it!
+The new barn and corral have been built, and the size of the sanctuary has doubled.

-Thanks to donors like you, twice the baby elephants can now call this special, safe place home.
-They receive around-the-clock care and big bottles of milk every three hours, and are learning how to be wild elephants at "elephant nursery school".
+Thanks to friends like you, twice the number of baby elephants can call this special, safe place their home.
+At Reteti, young elephants receive around-the-clock care, including big bottles of milk every three hours.
+And they're learning how to be wild elephants at "elephant nursery school."

-Shaba is a natural leader and now spends her days leading an "elephant nursery school".
-The elephant babies start their mornings getting a bottle of milk—the first of 8 for the day!
+Shaba is a natural leader and now spends her days leading an "elephant nursery school."
+The elephant calves at Reteti start their mornings by getting a bottle of milk—the first of 8 for the day!
 After that, they romp out into the bush where "Shaba the mama" shows them how to scramble over rocks, choose the tastiest plants to eat, wallow happily in mud holes, and find the coziest spots to nap.